USEPA/e-manifest/emanifest-py/README.md

 ```

 For more information about the RCRAInfo services, see the documentation
-in the [root directory of the e-Manifest GitHub repo](https://github.com/USEPA/e-manifest), and the Swagger page of your
+in the [root directory of the e-Manifest GitHub repo](https://github.com/USEPA/e-manifest), and the Swagger page of your selected
-selected
 environment ([Preproduction](https://rcrainfopreprod.epa.gov/rcrainfo/secured/swagger/), [Production](https://rcrainfo.epa.gov/rcrainfoprod/secured/swagger/)).
 Do not use the RCRAInfo Production environment for testing.
 To register for a testing
 account in preproduction, visit the [preprod site](https://rcrainfopreprod.epa.gov/rcrainfo/action/secured/login).

-Please note, the API of emanifest python package was substantially modified from version 2.0 to 3.0.
-We intend for the
-3.0 package version to be much more stable than its predecessors.
-We will continue to adhere to semantic versioning,
-and will not break backwards compatibility within a major release.

 ## Contact